cardano-foundation/CIPs/CPS-?/README.md

 7. When Stake Pool Operators are requred to take action, have trusted experts communicate with them via the normal Stake Pool Operator channels so they know they are getting information from the correct source.
 Switch to less public channels if the normal channels are suspected of being compromised.

 8. Regularly review and update the security measures in place to ensure that they remain effective.
 Possibly do a periodic practice disaster recovery drill on one of the test networks.

-### #3: Emergency change that needs to be done quickly.
-  * A nuclear option
-  * Change requires “just do it”
-  * A security that fix must be implemented but CANNOT be communicated publicly

-**Recommendation:**

 ### #4: Operational Security (OPSEC) of the committee.
   * Physical security